dciancu/unifi-protect-unvr-docker-arm64/README.md

 Make sure to update your network settings to reflect the new interface name.
 To apply the settings, run `sudo update-initramfs -u` and reboot your host machine.

+## RTSP

+RTSP streams from Protect are available under camera settings > Advanced.
+Remove `?enableSrtp` from the end and change to rtsp (port 7447) `rtsp://host-ip:7447/camera-id`.

+## Building

+Use the `build.sh` script.
+This will download and extract the firmware packages from the latest version available for the `UNVR` from the official UniFi download source (https://fw-update.ubnt.com), inside a docker container.
+You can provide a custom `FW_URL` environment variable to download the firmware binary from a custom link.

 ## Acknowledgements